canonical/oem-qa-tools/Tools/PC/c3-submission-helpers/README.md

 This script combines all the results from cold & warm boot tests that uses the new `reboot_check_test.py`.

-Note that it only has FWTS and device comparison results for now.

 <!-- markdownlint-disable MD013 -->
 ```plaintext
 usage: summarize-reboot-check-test.py [-h] [-g] [-v] [-n EXPECTED_N_RUNS] filename